Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Introduction

 \subsection{A Brief History of Word Equations}

-We do not begin this excursion with Diophantus of Alexandria, but rather more than~1700 years later.\footnote{Ceci n'est pas une publicit\'e pour \cite{Diekert2015CAI} comme l'aurait dit Ren\'e Magritte (1898--1967).} Let's begin in the mid-1960s.
-It was known that the satisfiability problem for word equations in free semigroups can be reduced to Hilbert's Tenth Problem.
+We begin this excursion not with Diophantus of Alexandria, but more than~1700 years later.\footnote{Ceci n'est pas une publicit\'e pour \cite{Diekert2015CAI} comme l'aurait dit Ren\'e Magritte (1898--1967).} In the mid-1960s, it was known that the satisfiability problem for word equations in free semigroups reduces to Hilbert's Tenth Problem.
 But this track was not used when \Mati~\cite{Matijasevic70} showed in 1970 that Hilbert's Tenth Problem is undecidable, using previous results by Robinson, Davis, and Putnam.\footnote{For a brief history of Hilbert's Tenth Problem, we refer to \cite{MMatiyasevichOPSW}.}

 The breakthrough regarding the satisfiability problem for word equations in free monoids and semigroups is due to Makanin.
 He showed in 1977 in his seminal paper \cite{mak77} that the existential theory in free semigroups is indeed decidable.
 In Makanin's proof (of about 80 dense pages), the notion of the \emph{exponent of periodicity} plays a central role.
 The exponent of periodicity $\exp(w)$ of a word~$w$ is the largest natural number~$e$ such that we can write $w=up^{e}v$ where $p$ is nonempty.\footnote{This implies that $p$ is a primitive word.} For a set $L$ of words, the exponent of periodicity, denoted by $\exp(L)$, is defined as the supremum $\sup\set{\exp(w)}{w \in L} \in \N \cup \os{\infty}$.